Skip to main content

 Requests

-The Ally API accepts both POST and GET requests.
+The Ally API accepts only GET requests.
 To ensure successful communication, all requests must meet the following requirements:

 • The Authorization header must include your Secret API Key as a Bearer token